ruvents/ruwork-frujax/README.md

 - `async`: let frujax make any number of parallel requests,
 - `force`: abort the pending request and make a new one,
 - `lock`: ignore new calls until the last one terminates.

+### source

+Type: `null|<selector>`.
+Default: `null`.

+If `null`, the current element is used.
+This option allows to set an element which will provide data for the request.
+Currently only forms are supported.

 ### target